Frequently Asked Questions

 - Active screening for patients before appointments, in the Emergency Department and during admission.

 - Visitors should postpone their visit if they are feeling unwell.

 Do I need to wear a mask?

-  - Will need to wear a medical grade procedure mask at all times when in the hospital and in common areas.
+- Patients and visitors will need to wear a medical grade procedure mask at all times when in the hospital and in common areas.

 - Always practice hand hygiene before and after handling a mask.

 Can I know the COVID-19 vaccination status of my roommate?

 The COVID-19 vaccination status of another patient is personal health information.

 Sinai Health has many policies and processes in place to keep patients, essential care partners/families and the health care team safe.
 These include:

 - Patient screening and routine testing on admission